Triangle - Like Structures,

 their respective pascalloids, which are best viewed via the "Pascalloid

-Calc 8.8" application, now available in Mac Binary & Win EXE format.
+Calc 8.9" application, available free in Mac Binary & Win EXE

-This specialized program contains equations I found, except the
+This specialized 3D/4D Pascalloid generator program contains the

-The spreadsheets represented by the Combinatoric EQs can be downloaded
+spreadsheets represented by the Combinatoric EQs can be downloaded from

-from this page, but are not linked into the program, nor are the
+this page, but are not linked into the program, nor are the Algebraic

-one out in a standard mathematics software package such as Mathematica,
+in a standard mathematics software package such as Mathematica, Maple,

-just algebraic expansions, or even do the expansion of any algebra
+do just algebraic expansions, or even perform the expansion for any of

 Combinatoric equations is parallel to the way the identical terms will